 Sometimes children are able to gain good control over their bowel movements after the problem is repaired.
 This is often the case for children with an anal membrane or a narrow anal passage.

-If your child has a more complex type of anorectal malformation, he or she may need to take part in a bowel management program.
+If your child has a more complex type of anorectal malformation, they may need to take part in a bowel management program.
 This can help your child control bowel movements and prevent constipation.
 The nurses and other healthcare professionals who work with your child's provider can help create a program for your child.

 Call your child’s healthcare provider right away if an anorectal malformation was not found in the hospital but your child: